|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-|Pilot 1st Lt John P. Cox (POW, executed March 3/4, 1944, BR)
+|Pilot 1st Lt John P. Cox, O-794209 (POW, executed March 3/4, 1944, BR)

-Crashed December 25, 1943 at aprox 12:10
+Crashed December 25, 1943 at approximately 12:10pm

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas and reassembled.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Delivered to the U. S. Army Air Force (USAAF) as P-38H-5-LO Lightning Serial Number 42-66892.
+Disassembled and shipped overseas to the South Pacific (SOPAC) and reassembled.

-Over the target, Cox dived down after an enemy Zero and was last seen about 10,000' at which point Lt Green pulled up to rejoin the formation.
-Cox was last seen off Duke of York Island at approximately 1210pm.
+Over the target, Cox dived after a A6M Zero and was last seen about 10,000' at which point Lt Green pulled up to rejoin the formation.
+Cox was last seen off Duke of York Island at approximately 12:10pm.
 No one observed if he crashed.
-When he failed to return from the mission he was listed as Missing In Action (MIA).

 Fate of the Pilot

 Cox was captured by the Japanese and became a Prisoner Of War (POW) and was detained at Rabaul POW Camp and during early March 1944 transported to the Tunnel Hill POW Camp.
 On March 4, 1944 and March 5 1944 both were executed during the Talili Bay Massacre (Tunnel Hill Massacre) and their bodies buried.